 What is the current stipend for CMB students?

-- Our stipend for incoming teaching assistants is set above the NIH recommended level for pre – doctoral students (current CMB stipend is $2,111 per month).
-In addition, health insurance is covered (valued at over $3,000 for a year), along with full tuition.
+- Our stipend for incoming teaching assistants is set above the NIH recommended level for pre – doctoral students (current CMB stipend is $2,174 per month).
+In addition, health insurance is covered (valued at over $3,000 for a year with a minimum 5 credits per semester), along with full tuition.

 - All students admitted as a Graduate Teaching Assistant (GTA) for the first year are currently eligible for a $5,000 stipend supplement.
 Other scholarships and supplements may also be available to outstanding students.

 I submitted an information request via the Admissions / Grad School Inquiry process.
 When can I expect to receive a response?

 - Initial inquiries will receive a response within a week or less.
 A faster response may be available by emailing GRAD_CellMoBio@Mail.ColoState.edu.

 - All Cell & Molecular Biology Programs are Face to Face experiences with extensive research done in a lab.